KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 ## Overview

-This extension adds the ability to specify textures using KTX v2 images with (ASTC compression)[https://github.com/ARM-software/astc-encoder/blob/main/Docs/FormatOverview.md].
+This extension adds the ability to specify textures using (ASTC compressed images)[https://github.com/ARM-software/astc-encoder/blob/main/Docs/FormatOverview.md] in KTX v2 containers.
 An implementation of this extension can use such images as an alternative to the PNG or JPEG images available in glTF 2.0 for more efficient asset transmission, reducing GPU memory footprint, higher texture throughput and faster execution.

 When this extension is used, it's allowed to use value `image/ktx2` for the `mimeType` property of images that are referenced by the `source` property of `KHR_texture_astc` texture extension object.

-At runtime, engines can directly use the ktx images unlike EXT_texture_basisu which requires doing transcoding to other compressed formats.
+At runtime, engines can directly use the ktx images unlike EXT_texture_basisu which requires transcoding to other compressed formats.
 This also means you get support for all ASTC block formats and quality presets.

 ## glTF Schema Updates

-The `KHR_texture_astc` extension is added to the `textures` object and specifies a `source` property that points to the index of the `image` which defines a reference to the KTX v2 image with ASTC compression.
+The `KHR_texture_astc` extension is added to the `textures` object and specifies a `source` property that points to the index of the `image` which defines a reference to the KTX v2 file with the ASTC compressed image.

 The following glTF will load `astc_image.ktx2` in clients that support this extension, and fall back to `image.png` otherwise.